-However, my coaching clients get to it faster if we spend our time unpicking ‘why’ they want to do the things they say they want to do and the benefits they’re aiming for – in order to drive those actions.
+However, I’m finding my coaching clients, often women in stem, get to it faster if we spend our time unpicking ‘why’ they want to do the things they say they want to do.
+If we focus a good deal of time exploring the value underneath the benefits they’re aiming for, it easily drives the commitment to those actions.
 This can sometimes involve asking ourselves some uncomfortable questions.

 With that, she revisited growing up in a home where her parents routinely postponed holidays, saying ‘Maybe next year, when we’ve earned a bit more’.
 Sarah said, ‘My brother and I would have been happy camping in the back garden, but as my parents earned more, their goal posts kept getting further away.
 I think I learned you had to earn a holiday…and holidays took a lot of work to earn’.

-We then opened the session wider by exploring ‘What if you didn’t have to earn the right to take a break?
+We then opened the session wider by exploring ‘What if you didn’t have to earn a break?
 What would that be like?’ which got her thinking much more creatively.
 In fact, we often see this shift in the body as Sarah actually exhaled when I asked.
 She realised her self-worth, and therefore ‘deserving a holiday’ didn’t need to be tied to how busy she was.